Webinar Popup Cancel button

 What are the cosmetic labeling guidelines issued by the FDA?

-Most products have an outer and inner container and they must be labeled appropriately to direct consumers towards important information and ensure you adhere to FDA cosmetic regulations.
+Most cosmetic packaging labels include an outer and inner container.
+Each container must be labeled appropriately to direct consumers toward important information and ensure you adhere to FDA cosmetic labeling requirements.

 1. Information to be displayed on the outer container